angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 8. Try running `npm run test:watch` and see the tests running in watch mode, try some of the proivded controls like `p` or `q`
 9. Try breaking a test by changing `toEqual('product-app');` in the `app.component.spec.ts` to something else and see the test fail
 10. Check out the new test output and try changing tests a couple of times
-11. (Optional) Set up E2E (end-to-end) tests using `ng add @cypress/schematic` and agree to the CLI prompts.
+11. (Optional) Set up E2E (end-to-end) tests using `ng add @cypress/schematic` and **agree to all** CLI prompts.
-    1. Once done, add the `"configFile": "projects/customer-admin-app/cypress.config.ts",` in the `projects.customer-admin-app.architect.e2e.options` in the `angular.json` file.
+    1. Once done, add the `"configFile": "projects/product-app/cypress.config.ts",` in the `projects.product-app.architect.e2e.options` in the `angular.json` file.
-    2. After that add `specPattern: '**/cypress/e2e/**/*.cy.ts',` and `supportFile: '**/cypress/support/e2e.ts',` to the `e2e` property of the `projects/customer-admin-app/cypress.config.ts` file.
+    2. After that add `specPattern: '**/cypress/e2e/**/*.cy.ts',` and `supportFile: '**/cypress/support/e2e.ts',` to the `e2e` property of the `projects/product-app/cypress.config.ts` file.
-    3. Then adjust `"extends": "../tsconfig.json",` to `"extends": "../tsconfig.app.json",` in the `projects/customer-admin-app/cypress/tsconfig.json` file.
+    3. Then adjust `"extends": "../tsconfig.json",` to `"extends": "../tsconfig.app.json",` in the `projects/product-app/cypress/tsconfig.json` file.
     4. Finally, run `ng e2e` and try to fix first out-of-the-box test.

-### Continuous Integration testing
-It usually makes sense to create dedicated `ci` npm script in package json which will execute all the tests when project is built in the CI environment, such a command can look like `"ci": "ng lint && ng test && ng build"`...

 ## TODO 8 - Lint application
 1. Try to run `ng lint` what happens?
 2. Proceed with offered installation of the `eslint`.
-Once done, run `ng lint` again and check out the new output
+3. Once done, run `ng lint` again and check out the new output (and disable eslint for violation if you previously added Cypress)
+4. Try adding `<button>Test</button>` to the `app.component.html` and run `ng lint` again
+5. There won't be any linting error reported, but using buttons without `type` attribute is a bad practice (accidental form submission) so let's add a new lint rule to prevent it
+6. Add `"parser": "@angular-eslint/template-parser",` and `"@angular-eslint/template/button-has-type": "error"` (into the `rules` object) for both `.ts` and `.html` files in the **root** `.eslintrc.json` file
+7. Run `ng lint` again and see the new error
+8. Fix the error by adding `type="button"` to the button and run `ng lint` again

+### Continuous Integration testing
+It usually makes sense to create dedicated `ci` npm script in package json which will execute all the tests when project is built in the CI environment, such a command can look like `"ci": "npm run lint && npm run test &&  npm run build"`...

 ## TODO 9 - Analyze application